oracle-livelabs/database/sharding/raft23ai/advanced-use-cases/advanced-use-cases.md

     </copy>
     ```

-2. Connect with GSM1 and run the below command to check the status.
+2. Run the below command to check the status.

     ```
     <copy>